As we move into the future, uncertainty plagues almost everything in our ordinary lives.

 It costs $65 and schools around the country have invested in it.

-While new inventions are all well and good, it doesn’t beat good old fashioned preparedness.
+While new inventions are all well and good, it is good not to forget to be prepared.

 According to research, having multiple drills and evacuation plans on hand mean that the failure rate drops significantly.

 Another old-fashioned solution to a modern-day problem is to have better surveillance camera systems in place.